-Where it is not possible to deal with the matter informally a decision will then be made by the headteacher / manager as to whether an investigation is required, and a Disciplinary Officer will be appointed by the headteacher / manager to undertake a formal investigation if this is required.
-The Disciplinary Officer may be the headteacher / manager even if they were involved in the initial review of the case.
+Where it is not possible to deal with the matter informally a decision will then be made by the headteacher / manager as to whether an investigation is required, and an Investigation officer will be appointed by the headteacher / manager to undertake a formal investigation if this is required.
+The Investigation officer may be the headteacher / manager even if they were involved in the initial review of the case.
 The headteacher / manager may decide to commission an independent investigative officer to undertake the investigation.
-If the headteacher / manager will need to be a witness in any upcoming investigation the headteacher / manager may delegate, the role of Disciplinary Officer to a senior member of staff within the school / BDMAT.
+If the headteacher / manager will need to be a witness in any upcoming investigation the headteacher / manager may delegate, the role of Investigation officer to a senior member of staff within the school / BDMAT.
 The investigating officer will make HR aware that there is an investigation ongoing and then keep them informed throughout this process.
-He may advise the circumstances when an independent or alternative investigator should be appointed.
+He/she may advise the circumstances when an independent or alternative investigator should be appointed.